 What Are Spot Instances?

-When AWS wants to reclaim a spot instance, it will send a two-minute warning through CloudWatch Events and instance metadata.
+When AWS wants to reclaim a Spot Instance, it will send a two-minute warning through CloudWatch Events and instance metadata.
 You can use these two minutes to save the application state, upload log files, or drain any presently running containers.

-Spot instances are suitable for workloads that are fault-tolerant, non-critical, and flexible since these instances can get interrupted easily without much notice.
+Spot Instances are often suitable for workloads that are fault-tolerant, stateless, non-critical, and/or flexible since these instances can get interrupted easily without much notice.
+Some examples include batch processing, testing, or development.

 Source: AWS